abhijoyBhattacharya/abhijoyBhattacharya/README.md

 ### Photography is one of my passions and I'd like to think I'm good at it, you should check out my Instagram!

-### Feel free to reach out to me by e-mail or on my social media!
+### Feel free to reach out to me by email or on my social media!

 ---